sensepost/assless-chaps/README.md

 * BZip2 maximum compression rockyou.db.bz2 339M

 You could save space by converting and inserting each hash dynamically and skipping the need for the intermediary CSV file.

+# NTLMv1 SSP

+NTLMv1 will work in exactly the same way, unless it's using SSP.
+You'll know if SSP is in use if you get an LM response that ends in a bunch of zeros.
+You can use the included `ntlm-ssp.py` to produce the server challenge that assless will need.

+Run it like this:
+`python3 ntlm-ssp.py <lm response> <challenge>`

+For example if we use the example NTLMv1-SSP challenge response from the [hashcat example hashes](https://hashcat.net/wiki/doku.php?id=example_hashes):
+`u4-netntlm::kNS:338d08f8e26de93300000000000000000000000000000000:9526fb8c23a90751cdd619b6cea564742e1e4bf33006ba41:cb8086049ec4736c`

+You would pass in the LM and challenge like so:

+`python3 ntlm-ssp.py 338d08f8e26de93300000000000000000000000000000000 cb8086049ec4736c`

+And get the following response:

+`The server challenge is: 724edf24aea0d68b`

+Which can then be cracked with assless-chaps like normal:

+`./assless-chaps 724edf24aea0d68b 9526fb8c23a90751cdd619b6cea564742e1e4bf33006ba41 hashes.db`